A Modern and Innovative School

 - 2016 – Moves into the new Schar Hall and Steers Pavilion and renovates McEwen, more than doubling the school’s facilities and consolidating student media

-- 2017 – Renovates Long Building as new home for Sport Management and the M.A. in Interactive Media program, and launches Maroon Sports in partnership with Elon Athletics
+- 2017 – Renovates Long Building as new home for Sport Management and the M.A. in Interactive Media program, and launches Maroon Sports (now Elon Sports Vision) in partnership with Elon Athletics

 - 2018 – School is reaccredited for another six years at both the undergraduate and graduate levels, and Rochelle Ford arrives from Syracuse University as the new dean, succeeding founding dean Paul Parsons